infi2122/.github/profile/README.md

  * 96/100 + Competition winning bonus

 ### Video showcase
-Video with the sequence of client's orders that was used in the competition with total cost calculation.
+Video with the sequence of client's orders that were used in the competition with total cost calculation.